Origin: Swedish University

 Lingonberries are close relatives to the blueberry and cranberry.
 The plants are native in some areas of North America, and are most abundantly found in the Scandinavian countries of Europe.
 The small red fruits are known to be very high in anti-oxidants with documented research that shows fruits contain an extreme abundance of nutrients.
 The fruits have a fresh aroma and the flavor is mostly tart with a slight sweetness.
 Fruits have a firm skin and can be stored for several month at cold temperatures.

 Latin Name: Vaccinium vitis-idea

-Site and Soil: Ruby Lingonberry likes 1/2 day to full with filtered shade in hot region and moist acidic, well-drained soil
+Site and Soil: Magenta Lingonberry likes 1/2 day to full with filtered shade in hot region and moist acidic, well-drained soil

-Pollination Requirements: Ruby Lingonberry is self-fertile but plant with Red Pearl or any other Lingonberry for cross pollination and better crops.
+Pollination Requirements: Magenta Lingonberry is self-fertile but plant with Red Pearl or any other Lingonberry for cross pollination and better crops.

 Hardiness: hardy to -45° F.

 Bearing Age: Our plants are of bearing age at time of sale